GOFUVI/hf_eolus_geo_tools/docs/grids.md

 geographic points and publishing them as GeoParquet datasets in Amazon S3.
 The primary entry point is `create_grid_table.sh`, which orchestrates grid construction, uploads the resulting file, and creates an AWS Athena table.
-Grid nodes can be derived from existing Athena tables or supplied manually via CSV.
+Grid nodes can be derived from a GeoJSON hull file or supplied manually via CSV.

 ## Requirements